gstackio/gk-kong-boshrelease/README.md

-You are provided here with all the necessary binaries, configuration templates, and startup scripts for _converging_ Kong clusters (i.e. installing and updating over time) on Ubuntu Xenial nodes.
+You are provided here with all the necessary binaries, configuration templates, and startup scripts for _converging_ Kong clusters (i.e. installing and updating over time) on Ubuntu Bionic nodes.
 Plus, we also provide here a standard [deployment manifest][depl_manifest] to help you deploy your first Kong API Gateway easily.